NiceShyGuy/vue3-vuetify3-django-djoser-authentication-template/README.md

 # VVDDA

 ### vue3-vuetify3-django-djoser-authentication-template

 ### Features:

-   * Dark/Light Theme switching
+- Theme switching
-   * Authentication/Registration
+- Registration
+- Authentication
+- Email verification
+- The best 404 Not Found page of All Time

 ### To do:

-   * Add reactive form validation
+- Add reactive form validation

 ### Env Requirements